Active SETI: Controversy

 Whether or not to conduct Active SETI, as well as the tone of any message, is a highly controversial topic.
 Active SETI has primarily been criticized due to the perceived risk of revealing the location of the Earth to alien civilizations, without some process of prior international consultation.
 That is, Active SETI does not meet the criteria for informed consent in a mass experiment involving human subjects and, potentially, nonhuman sentient subjects.

 Active SETI is discussed in terms of the ethics of space policy.
 Issues include whether to send belligerent versus defensive messages, cosmopolitanism, communicative burden, consensus, messaging content, proscriptions on premature messaging, responsibility, and shared values, with concerns that even if successful, humanity could be reduced to a cargo cult.
 David Brin also urged for an extensive international consultation before any METI activities and has debunked key rationalizations for active SETI (METI), such as the "barn door" argument (unintentional "leaked signals" were millions-fold weaker than intentional METI signals), ignoring/dismissing the precautionary principle (that requires taking extreme precaution e.g. handling extraterrestrial samples even without any known example of risks), and treating METI as being prayer-like which disregards the issue of informed consent from other people.
-Notable among METI's critics was Stephen Hawking.
-Hawking, who in his book A Brief History of Time suggests that "alerting" extraterrestrial intelligences to our existence is foolhardy, citing humankind's history of treating its own kind harshly in meetings of civilizations with a significant technology gap, e.g., the extermination of Tasmanian aborigines.
+Notable among METI's critics was Stephen Hawking, who, in his book A Brief History of Time suggested that "alerting" extraterrestrial intelligences to our existence is foolhardy, citing humankind's history of treating its own kind harshly in meetings of civilizations with a significant technology gap, e.g., the extermination of Tasmanian aborigines.
 He suggested, in view of this history, that we "lay low".
 Scientist and science fiction author David Brin expressed similar concerns.
-Similarly, Liu Cixin's trilogy of novels The Remembrance of Earth’s Past Trilogy highlights the potential dangers of METI.
+Similarly, Liu Cixin's trilogy of novels The Remembrance of Earth's Past Trilogy highlights the potential dangers of METI.

 However, some scientists consider these fears about the dangers of METI as panic and irrational superstition; Russian and Soviet radio engineer and astronomer Alexander L. Zaitsev has argued against these concerns.
 Zaitsev argues that we should consider the risks of not attempting to contact extraterrestrial civilizations, since the knowledge and wisdom an ETI could impart to us would save us from humanity's self-destructive tendencies.
 Similarly, in a March 2015 essay astronomer Seth Shostak considered the risk and ended by stressing that any danger was hypothetical and that humanity would better off risk contact than "endlessly tremble at the sight of the stars".